Chapter 2. Advanced APIcast configuration

 For instance, you could rename app_id to key if that fits your API better.
 The gateway will take the name key and convert it to app_id before doing the authorization call to the 3scale backend.
 Note that the new credential name has to be alphanumeric.

-You can decide if your API passes credentials in the query string (or body if not a GET) or in the headers.
+You can decide if your API passes credentials in HTTP Basic Auth format or as query parameters (GET), or body parameters (POST/PUT/DELETE).

 Proxy Credentials Location